bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-30-newsletter.md

   privacy when channels are closed cooperatively.
-LND continues to exclusively use [HTLCs][topic htlc], allowing payments starting in a taproot channel to continue to be forwarded through other LN nodes that don't support taproot channels.
+LND continues to exclusively use [HTLCs][topic htlc], allowing payments starting in a taproot channel to continue to be forwarded through other LN nodes that don't support taproot channels. {% assign timestamp="1:09:07" %}

     <!-- The following linked PRs have titles "1/x", "2/x", etc.  I've
     listed them in that order rather than by PR number -->